siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 003 Continuity.md

 the brightness of the pixels on a screen without yet recognizing the image they compose.[^platos-allegory]

-Once the energy redistribution is recognized as continuous and, in the absence of added terms, source-free, the possible forms of transport become constrained.
+Once the energy redistribution is recognized as continuous and source-free in empty space, the possible forms of transport become constrained.
 From that point, the familiar symbolic formulations of physics begin to emerge.

 Continuity is therefore the minimal consistency requirement for transport.
 It gives closed bookkeeping.
 We now turn to the forced consequences of that